markolbert/ProgrammingUtilities/DependencyInjection/docs/readme.md

 ## FileUtilities

 `FileExtensions.ValidateFilePath` validates the existence and, optionally, writeability, of a file.
 It can search specified alternative folders for the file if it is not found on the original path that's provided.
-It also supports logging via my `IJ4JLogger` system.
+It also supports logging via my `ILogger` system.
 All log events are set at the *Verbose* level.

 ```csharp
   public static bool ValidateFilePath(